vincentgong7/VG_AlexeyAB_darknet/README.md

 [![LICENSE](https://img.shields.io/badge/license-Anti%20996-blue.svg)](https://github.com/996icu/996.ICU/blob/master/LICENSE)

-You only look once (YOLO) is a state-of-the-art, real-time object detection system.
+**You only look once (YOLO)** is a state-of-the-art, real-time object detection system.
 It is implemented based on the Darknet, an Open Source Neural Networks in C. In this project I improved the YOLO by adding several convenient functions for detecting objects for researches and the development community.

-The added functions are implemented based on **AlexeyAB **  version of Darkne.
+The added functions are implemented based on **AlexeyAB**  version of **Darknet**.
 As it is updated frequently, hereby I publish a stable version of AlexeyAB Darknet with those convenient functions.
+This repo will also be updated regularly.

 ## Batch images detector